secar600/secar-documents/source/detectors.rst

 The PIPS detectors mounted in the JENSA target are not collimated.

 Inside the extended gas target, the two PIPS detectors are mounted in their designated holders (see :numref:`PIPS_extended`) that are part of the target chamber's assembly.
-In this target configuration, the detectors can only be places at :math:`30^{\circ}` and :math:`45^{\circ}` and are both collimated.
+In this target configuration, the detectors can only be places at :math:`30^{\circ}` for the downstream position and :math:`45^{\circ}` for the upstream position and are both collimated.

 .. _PIPS_dets:
 .. figure:: Figures/IMG_3364.jpg